 LABEL=datavol /home btrfs defaults,subvol=home 0 0 LABEL=datavol /media/btrfs-datavol btrfs defaults,noauto,subvolid=0 0 0

-As /media is a temporary file system, meaning it is being recreated with every reboot, we need to create a mountpoint for the BtrFS volume before mounting.
-After that we create two read-only snapshots with a small delay in between.
-As there is currently no naming guide for how to call snapshots, I adopted the ZFS naming schema with the @-sign as separator between the subvolume name and timestamp.
+As /media is a temporary file system, meaning it is being recreated with every reboot, we need to create a mount point for the BtrFS volume before mounting.
+After that, we create two read-only snapshots with a small delay in between.
+As there is currently no naming guide for how to call snapshots, I adopted the ZFS naming schema with the @-sign as a separator between the subvolume name and timestamp.

 $ sudo mkdir -m 0755 /media/btrfs-datavol $ sudo mount /media/btrfs-datavol $ cd /media/btrfs-datavol $ sudo btrfs subvolume snapshot -r home home\@`date "+%Y%M%d-%H%m%S-%Z"` Create a readonly snapshot of 'home' in './[email protected] ... $ sudo btrfs subvolume snapshot -r home home\@`date "+%Y%M%d-%H%m%S-%Z"` Create a readonly snapshot of 'home' in './[email protected]' $ ls -l total 0 drwxr-xr-x 1 root root 52 nov 21 2010 home drwxr-xr-x 1 root root 52 nov 21 2010 [email protected] drwxr-xr-x 1 root root 52 nov 21 2010 [email protected]

-We now have two read-only snapshots and lets test to see if they are real read-only subvolumes.
-The creation a new file shouldn’t be possible.
+We now have two read-only snapshots and let’s test to see if they are real read-only subvolumes.
+The creation of a new file shouldn’t be possible.

-Creating snapshots is fun and handy for migrations or as on disk backup solution, but they do consume space as the delta’s between snapshots is being kept on disk.
-Meaning that changes between the snapshots are being keept on disk even when you remove them.
-Freeing diskspace will not only be removing them from the current snapshot, but also removing previous snapshots that include the removed data.
+Creating snapshots is fun and handy for migrations or as an on-disk backup solution, but they do consume space as the delta between snapshots is being kept on disk.
+This means that changes between the snapshots are being kept on disk even when you remove them.
+Freeing disk space will not only be removing them from the current snapshot but also removing previous snapshots that include the removed data.

-As last step we unmount the BtrFS volume again.
+As the last step, we unmount the BtrFS volume again.
 This is where ZFS and BtrFS differ too much for my taste.
-To create and access snapshots on ZFS the zpool doesn’t needs to be mounted, but then again with the first few release of ZFS the zpool needed to mounted as well.
+To create and access snapshots on ZFS the zpool doesn’t need to be mounted, but then again with the first few releases of ZFS the zpool needed to be mounted as well.
 So there is still hope as BtrFS is still under development.

 $ sudo umount /media/btrfs-datavol